-The rapid pace of urbanisation, combined with population growth, extreme climatic events such as flooding, and water insecurity due to drought, non-revenue water losses, poor resource management, and ageing infrastructure, necessitates a shift towards more sustainable solutions.
+The rapid pace of urbanisation, combined with population growth, extreme climatic events such as flooding, and water insecurity due to drought, non-revenue water losses, poor resource management, and aging infrastructure, necessitates a shift towards more sustainable solutions.

 By Dr Preyan Arumugam, Senior Research Scientist at the WASH R&D Centre, UKZN Water Efficient Sanitation Solutions (WESS), which include non-sewered, off-grid or onsite and decentralised technologies, are emerging as essential alternatives to address the global sanitation crisis.
 These systems offer a sustainable response to challenges such as inadequate and unsafe sanitation, public health risks, and environmental degradation.
 The cost of expanding the sewer network and the large volumes of water required for flushing and conveyance make centralised waterborne sewer systems challenging to meet the growing demand for safe sanitation in all communities.Bridging the Awareness Gap